vishesh92/pg-primer/README.md

 ## Performance Insights in [AWS RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html)

-This is a feature of RDS which shows you running queries in real time.
+Performance Insights is a feature of RDS which shows you running queries in real-time.

 # Index Types
-Most of the times, the performance problems in a database are due to a missing index.
-There are different types of indexes avaialble and some might give good performance gains depending on the use-case.
-By default, postgres uses a btree index.
+Most of the time, the performance problems in a database are due to a missing index.
+There are different types of indexes available.
+And some might give good performance gains depending on the use case.
+By default, postgres creates a B-Tree index.

 While creating an index, I try to follow these rules:
- * Don't create an index if you know its not going be used.
+ * Don't create an index if it's not going to be used.
 Unnecessary indexes will slow down your writes.
- * `Multi-column indexes`: If your queries have multiple conditions, a [multi-column index](https://www.postgresql.org/docs/current/indexes-multicolumn.html) might be useful.
-The order of columns is really important here.
-Let's assume you have a table with the below structure with a btree index on (col1, col2).
+ * `Multi-column indexes`: If your queries have multiple conditions, a [multi-column index](https://www.postgresql.org/docs/current/indexes-multicolumn.html) can help.
+The order of columns is matters here.
+Let's assume you have a table with the below structure with a B-Tree index on (col1, col2).
  ```sql
                            Table "public.tbl1"
  Column |  Type   | Collation | Nullable |             Default